stranger-tareq/stranger-tareq/README.md

 - 👋 Hi, I’m MD MAHMUDUL HASAN TAREQ
-- 👀 I’m interested in Ethical hacking and Data Analysis
+- 👀 I’m interested in Ethical hacking and Data Science
-- 🌱 I’m currently learning Data Analysis.
+- 🌱 I’m currently learning Machine Learning and Data Analysis.
 - 📫 You can reach me by my linkedin account www.linkedin.com/in/stranger-tareq